 Taking multiple courses simultaneously can be a daunting endeavor and will require good time management and organization skills.
 Take advantage of the many apps that are available for helping you stay organized.

-StraighterLine courses are all self-paced, but it’s still a great idea to use a calendar or some other time management app to stay on track--in fact, we posted a little while back some great apps you can download that will help you manage your time.
+StraighterLine courses are all self-paced, but it’s still a great idea to use a calendar or some other time management app to stay on track--in fact, we posted a little while back some useful apps you can download that will help you manage your time.
 But another potentially good option is a “personal assistant” app, which have become increasingly popular.
-Some examples include Google Now, which organizes virtually anything you would want, around the clock; 24me will send automated reminders, which is great if you tend to forget important deadlines; and Wunderlist, which essentially creates a shareable to-do list.
+Some examples include Google Assistant, which organizes virtually anything you would want, around the clock; 24me will send automated reminders, which is great if you tend to forget important deadlines; and Wunderlist, which essentially creates a shareable to-do list.

 Take advantage of available support.

 This might come in a variety of formats--family, friends, colleagues, and fellow students might be able to offer moral support when you feel overwhelmed.
 But also keep in mind that StraighterLine has a full student support team who are always ready to help if needed.
 No matter which course you have questions about, we can help get clear answers so you stay on track in all of your StraighterLine courses.
 And if you need help writing a paper or doing a math problem, live tutoring is available 24/7 – and included with all courses.

 Evaluating your priorities when managing multiple courses will help you stay on top of the more important tasks while feeling confident that you can push off the lesser important ones.
 There are countless ways to tackle this, but one often-used method was devised by the popular motivational and keynote speaker, as well as prolific author, Stephen Covey.
 His strategy involved creating a matrix to indicate level of importance in relation to level of urgency.
 Covey’s matrix looks something like this: